wookiee2187/vc3-login-pod/README.md

 # VC3 container documentation

 # Running the container
-To start up the VC3 container, run the bash script runnew.sh.
-If the container was previously running, run the bash script delete.sh, and $docker stop vc3, and then re-run the bash script runnew.sh. runnew.sh should start the VC3 container, and while validating the allocation, the terminal output should show an SSH key, presented like this -
+To start up the VC3 container, run the bash script runnew.sh ($ ./runnew.sh).
+If the container was previously running, run the bash script delete.sh ($ ./delete.sh), and then run $docker stop vc3, and re-run the bash script runnew.sh. runnew.sh should start the VC3 container, and while validating the allocation, the terminal output should show an SSH key, presented like this -
-$ ./runnew.sh

-Password:

-[container_id]

-sleep 60s for startup...

-Creating resource...

-Creating user...

-Creating allocation...

-Trying to get allocation public key..

-(Wait for about 35 seconds)

-Output looks okay..

-You will need to paste the following token into the remote cluster in ~/.ssh/authorized_keys:

 <<<<<<<<<<<<<< TOKEN BEGINS >>>>>>>>>>>>>>>

 [your_key]

 <<<<<<<<<<<<< TOKEN ENDS >>>>>>>>>>>>>>>>>>

-Hit Enter once you have done this

-Validating allocation...

-creating project and adding allocation...

-Creating virtual cluster template...

-Creating nodeset...

 You will need to paste [your_key] into the remote cluster in ~/.ssh/authorized_keys.
 Then, you will need to open another terminal tab, and ssh into slate-micro-condor.slateci.io, with username centos and your private key (assuming your public key is already in the authorized keys of the server).
 Open the authorized keys by using vi ~/.ssh/authorized_keys and append your ssh key to the file.
 Then, go back to the other tab, and press enter.